-Inpu it:
+'''

+Input:

-- IV: Video footage
+IV: Video footage

 frameCount: Pause threshold before or after unlocking

-Out put:
+Output:

-<start,end>: Start and end of the unlocking video segment</start,end>
+<start,end>: Start and end of the unlocking video segment

-1: $frames[] \leftarrow getVideoFrames(IV)$
+1: frames[] \leftarrow getVideoFrames(IV)

-2: $LEN \leftarrow getFramesLen(frames[])$
+2: LEN \leftarrow getFramesLen(frames[])

-3: 3 for i = 1 : LEN - frameCount do
+3: for i = 1 : LEN - frameCount do

+sL \leftarrow hasFingertipChanged(frames[i:i+frameCount])

-4: $sL \leftarrow hasFingertipChanged(frames[i:i+frameCount])$
+4:

+5:

-5: if !sL then
+if !sL then

+6:

-6: sNo = i + frameCount
+sNo = i + frameCount

-7: for $j = sNo : LEN$ do
+for j = sNo : LEN do

+7:

-8: if checkLoop(frames[j : LEN]) then
+if checkLoop(frames[j:LEN]) then

+8:

-9: eNo = i
+eNo = i

+9:

+break;

-10: break;
+10:

-11: else if !hasFingertipChanged(frames[j : j + frameCount]) then
+else if !hasFingertipChanged(frames[j:j+frameCount]) then

+11:

-12: eNo = i
+12:

+break;

-13: break;
+13:

-14: end if
+end if

+14:

-15: end for
+end for

+15:

+break:

-16: break;
+16:

+17:

-17: end if
+end if

 18: end for

+19: < start, end > \leftarrow getTargetVideo(frames[], sNo, eNo)

+'''

-operations have some spatial-temporal motion characteristics that are different from pattern drawing.
-Figure 3 shows the spatial-temporal motion structure for two gestures, swiping and zooming, when they are performed once (a, c) and twice (b, d).
+structure for two gestures, swiping and zooming, when they are performed once (a, c) and twice (b, d).
 This diagram indicates that the spatial-temporal motion of two identical on-sreen activities contains one or more looping structures for which pattern drawing does not have.

-303 Our heuristic for identifying the pattern drawing process is described in Algorithm 1.
-The input to the algorithm is 304 a video capturing the unlocking process, and the output of the algorithm is a time-stamp tuple, <start, end>, which 305 marks the start and the end of a video segment.
-To locate the video segment, we first filter out on-screen activities 306 307 where the fingertip location does not change within a timeframe of 1.5 seconds (lines 4 and 11).
-This allows us to 308 exclude some basic on-screen activities such as clicking.
-Figure 4 shows that all our participants paused at least 1.5 309 seconds before or after pattern drawing due to delay of the user or the device.
-We use the number of video frames, 310 frameCount, as a proxy to estimate the time interval between two on-screen operations.
-Here, a time interval of 1.5s 311 312 Manuscript submitted to ACM translates to 45 frames or 90 frames when the video was shot at 30 or 60 frames per second (FPS) respectively.
+Our heuristic for identifying the pattern drawing process is described in Algorithm 1.
+The input to the algorithm is a video capturing the unlocking process, and the output of the algorithm is a time-stamp tuple, <start, end>, which marks the start and the end of a video segment.
+To locate the video segment, we first filter out on-screen activities where the fingertip location does not change within a timeframe of 1.5 seconds (lines 4 and 11).
+This allows us to exclude some basic on-screen activities such as clicking.
+Figure 4 shows that all our participants paused at least 1.5 seconds before or after pattern drawing due to delay of the user or the device.
+We use the number of video frames, frameCount, as a proxy to estimate the time interval between two on-screen operations.
+Here, a time interval of 1.5s translates to 45 frames or 90 frames when the video was shot at 30 or 60 frames per second (FPS) respectively.
 We also use the spatial-temporal characteristics described above to exclude two consecutive swiping or zooming gestures (line 8).
 Finally, we exploit the observation that users typically paused at least 1.5s before or after unlocking to locate the start and end points of pattern drawing (line 19).